 The case is In re Trident Microsystems Inc., 12-10069, U.S. Bankruptcy Court, District of Delaware (Wilmington).

-Digital Domain Media Group Inc. (DDMGQ) received court sanction for a $350,000 incentive bonus program when the U.S. bankruptcy judge in Delaware signed an approval order on Oct.
+Digital Domain Media Group Inc. (DDMGQ:US) received court sanction for a $350,000 incentive bonus program when the U.S. bankruptcy judge in Delaware signed an approval order on Oct.
 22.

 The company modified the program in response to objections from the U.S. Trustee and representatives of former workers who weren’t given requisite notification before mass firings.